suhail3728/Working-hours-backend/learning journal.md

 npm install @react-native-async-storage/async-storage
 ```
 Here the firebase auth have all the required packages related to the firebase so you don't have to add the `firebase/auth` package seprately.

 ### How I used this in my project

+This is a how i used these packages in my project you can see the details in `src/config/firebase.js` file in React native project repository.
+This is really simple, I can help you to understand how this works.

 ```javascript
 import { initializeApp } from "firebase/app";
 import { getAnalytics } from "firebase/analytics";